Learn how to prepare images for large format printing on printers like this!

 Sharing and Sending Images

 Our customers often use images they didn’t take themselves.
 Maybe you coach a baseball team and all the parents are sending images to create BigHeads to cheer on the team?
-For quality large format prints, ensure that sending them does not reduce resolution.
+For high quality large format prints, follow the tips below to ensure that the method you send or receive your images does not reduce the images resolution.

-Many email programs reduce the size of images when they attach to allow for quick sending.
+To allow for quick sending, many email programs reduce the file size of images when the images are attached..
 Make sure to select the option to send the “Original Image”.
 This is either in email settings or picked in a prompt when creating the email.
 Do not attach a screen shot of an image from your phone.
 Even though you captured a high-resolution image, the screen shot reduces the resolution.

 Don’t.
 Text always sends a reduced sized image.
-Once sent via a text resolution is lost.
+Once sent via a text, the resolution is lost.
 No matter what you saw on an episode of CSI, the resolution cannot be restored.

 Social Media Images

 Just like email reduces the size of images, all the social media platforms reduce image size to make pages load faster.
-Compare this original image with the same image pulled from Cardboard Cutout Standees Instagram feed.
-No matter how good you are with Photoshop, this resolution cannot be restored.
+Compare the following original image with the same image pulled from Cardboard Cutout Standees Instagram feed.
+No matter how good you are with Photoshop or any other photo editing software, this resolution cannot be restored.

 Preparing Paper Photographs for Large Format Printing

-First you want to choose the largest photo possible.
-Starting with an 8×10 photo is going to produce better result than a small 3” x 3” snapshot.
+First you want to choose the largest photo possible for the highest quality print.
+Starting with an 8×10 photo is going to produce better results than a small 3” x 3” snapshot.

 If you don’t have a scanner almost any office store or photo shop will be able to scan your photo and save it for you.
 OfficeMax, FedEx, Staples and similar stores all offer this service.

-Taking a photo of a photo will not work and is not how to prepare images for large format printing!
+Taking a photo of a photo will not work!
 You will get blurry photos with bright spots.
 Please take the time to scan paper photos.

 Image Formats for Upload

 Contact our customer service if you have a format that is not supported.
-Email a team member at [email protected].
-Please contact us as well if you have an image greater than 15 megabytes.
+Email a team member at firstname.lastname@example.org.
+Please contact us as well if you have an image with a file size greater than 15 megabytes.
 We have a couple of alternate methods for handling files we don’t support and large image uploads.
 Our team is more than happy to assist you with your upload.

-Use these tips for how to prepare images for large format printing.
-You will design sharp, life-size cutouts and BigHeads for your next event!
+Use these tips to get the best results when printing a life size picture.
+You will design sharp, free standing life-size cutouts and BigHeads for your next event!
 We are here to help you create the best large format prints from your images.